-dyad_dset_id Only used in older versions of the dataset, exists but should not be used in the api 21.1 version, removed in the other formats for UCDP GED 21.1. dyad_new_id A unique conflict identification code for each individual dyad in the dataset.
-UCDP Dyad ID for state based conflicts, non-state conflicts and one-sided incidences as per the UCDP/PRIO Armed integer Conflict Dataset, UCDP Non-State Dataset and UCDP One-Sided Violence Datasets versions 21.1.
+dyad_dset_id Only used in older versions of the dataset, exists but should not be used in the api 22.1 version, removed in the other formats for UCDP GFD 22.1. dyad_new_id formats for UCDP GED 22.1.
+A unique conflict identification code for each individual dyad in the dataset.
+UCDP Dyad ID for state based conflicts, non-state conflicts and one-sided incidences as per the UCDP/PRIO Armed Conflict Dataset, UCDP Non-State Dataset and UCDP One-Sided Violence Datasets versions 22.1.
 Fully compatible with UCDP/PRIO Armed Conflict Dataset, UCDP Non-State Dataset and UCDP One-Sided Violence Dataset versions 17.1 and later.
-This identifier is unique across the dataset (i.e. a non-state conflict cannot have the same identifier as a state-based conflict or a one-sided instance), irrespective of type of violence, and may be used for filtering and aggregation Warning: Not compatible with pre-17.1 versions of any UCDP datasets. dyad_name Name of the conflict dyad creating the event. string(9999) A dyad is the pair of two actors engaged in violence (in the case of one-sided violence, the perpetrator of violence and civilians).
-The two sides are separated by an ASCII dash (e.g. Government of Russia - Caucasus Emirate, Taleban - civilians). side_a_dset_id Only used in older versions of the dataset, exists but should not be used in the api 21.1 version, removed in the other formats for UCDP GED 21.1. side_a_new_id A unique ID of side A. integer Fully compatible with UCDP/PRIO Armed Conflict Dataset, UCDP Non-State Dataset and UCDP One-Sided Violence Dataset versions 17.1 and later.
+This identifier is unique across the dataset (i.e. a non-state conflict cannot have the same identifier as a state-based conflict or a one-sided instance), irrespective of type of violence, and may be used for filtering and aggregation Warning: Not compatible with pre-17.1 versions of any integer dyad_name side_a_dset_id UCDP datasets.
+Name of the conflict dyad creating the event.
+A dyad is the pair of two actors engaged in violence (in the case of one-sided violence, the perpetrator of violence and civilians).
+The two sides are separated by an ASCII dash (e.g. Government of Russia - Caucasus Emirate, Taleban - civilians).
+Only used in older versions of the dataset, exists but should not be used in the api 22.1 version, removed in the other string(9999) side_a_new_id formats for UCDP GED 22.1.
+A unique ID of side A. Fully compatible with UCDP/PRIO Armed Conflict Dataset, UCDP Non-State Dataset and UCDP One-Sided Violence Dataset versions 17.1 and later.
 Warning: Not compatible with pre-17.1 versions of any UCDP datasets.
 Note that this ID is no longer the Gleditsch and Ward number for State actors/sides.
-If you need that identifier, use gwnoa described below. side_a The name of Side A in the dyad.
+If you need that identifier, use gwnoa described below. integer side_a The name of Side A in the dyad.
 In state-based conflicts always a government.
-In one-sided violence always the perpetrating party. string(9999) side_b_dset_id Only used in older versions of the dataset, exists but should not be used in the api 21.1 version, removed in the other formats for UCDP GED 21.1. side_b_new_id A unique ID of side B. integer
+In one-sided violence always the perpetrating party. string(9999) side_b_dset_id Only used in older versions of the dataset, exists but should not be used in the api 22.1 version, removed in the other formats for UCDP GED 22.1. side_b_new_id A unique ID of side B. integer